-One of the few positives that’s come out of the Covid-19 pandemic is the recognition for the incredible work performed every day by frontline providers.
-And while it’s encouraging to see physicians, nurses, and others finally get the credit they deserve, the appropriation shouldn’t stop there, according to Lisa Stump, CIO at Yale New Haven Health.
+One of the few positives that has come out of the Covid-19 pandemic is the recognition of the incredible work performed every day by frontline providers.
+And while it’s encouraging to see physicians, nurses, and others finally get the credit they deserve, the appreciation shouldn’t stop there, according to Lisa Stump, CIO at Yale New Haven Health.

 “We saved thousands and thousands of pieces of PPE because the staff were able to work in a new way,” she said.
 “It’s been amazing.
 There was never a task too big.
 People were committed to doing what we needed to connect and to protect our patients.”